 The lower river does have decent populations of smallmouth bass and maybe baby steelhead for anglers.
 Because the river can be very low it sometimes take a big rain to bring the steelhead in.
 This river can rise and get muddy very fast but it can also drop and clear just as quickly.

-The river also get a good run of Chinook salmon in September and October.
+Fishing the Bighead River can mean you may get into salmon.
+The river gets a good run of Chinook salmon in September and October.

 Once you get up past the the conservation area you start to get into mostly private lands where the river can’t be accessed easily.